Solved very little, but no excuses for this one :)

 |

-So our current payload will be this instead: ',system('id'),'
+So our current payload will be this instead: ',system('id'),'.

-Let’s next break down the second check in line 13.
-I’ve formatted it nicely and used variables to replace nested strpos
+Letβs next break down the second check in line 13.
+Iβve formatted it nicely and used variables to replace nested strpos and substr calls.
+I did dynamic testing on a local PHP server to verify my understanding of the checks.

 |